 “You must walk at the center of the group.
 And sometimes at the front.
 And sometimes at the rear.
 That’s the only way to really enjoy life…”

 To these people I say: Take your laptop charger and shove it up your ass.
 Yes, that end which goes into the plug point.

-So I woke up early in the morning, to the fresh and cold air.
+Fresh air greeted us in the morning.
 Our destination was a remote village called Nearak.
 It would have a satellite phone.
 That meant we would be calling home.
 All geared up, we were off!

-By lunch-time though, we decided that getting to Nearak village would be difficult, if not impossible.
-Five of us dared to dream, and we started moving immediately after lunch.
+By noon though, we realized that getting to Nearak would be difficult, if not impossible.
+Five of us dared to dream, and we shot off immediately after lunch.
 The pace was tremendous now, and the ice uncertain.
 Thin bridges of thick ice kept us from meeting the merpeople of Chadar.

-Now, our experience with walking on ice for 2 days came in handy.
-It helped us find the right paths, but our speed made decision making dangerous.
 After about 7 kilometers, we were exhausted.
 That’s when all of us decided to abandon the plan to Nearak.
-We would settle for the campsite about an hour away from the village.
+We would settle for the campsite about an hour from the village.

 That is, everyone except a guy named Romil.
 We saw Romil move ahead and out of sight.
 About half an hour later, we saw him lying on the ice, right in the middle of the frozen river.
 What a weird place for a rest spot.